howard0911/howard0911/README.md

 ## 👋 Hi, I’m Howard @howard0911.
+- Currently solving data puzzles in Chicago as a Data Analyst.
-- I'm a recent graduate of the University of Chicago with a Master's degree in Statistics.
-Previously, I completed my undergraduate studies in Mathematics at National Taiwan University.
+- I recently graduated from the University of Chicago with a Master's degree in Statistics.
+Before that, I tackled Math at the National Taiwan University.
-- I’m interested in statistics, data science, quantitative finance, machine learning, and econometrics.
+- I'm into statistics, data science, quantitative finance, machine learning, and econometrics—basically, anything that involves numbers and insights.
-- I’m currently learning programming skills and theoretical knowledge.
+- Right now, I'm sharpening my programming skills and deepening my theoretical understanding.
-- I put my code with some projects and math problems.
+- I enjoy putting my code to work on projects and math challenges.
 - Here's my personal website: <a href="https://howard0911.github.io">howard0911</a>.
 Feel free to reach me.

 ### Technical Skills: